Crowdestor Review 2023: Hands Off From This Platform!

 Disadvantages

-• Transparency: No audited annual reports on the financial development of the platform are published.
+- Transparency: No audited reports on the financial situation of the company are being published.

 Crowdestor Alternatives